scipy-lectures/scientific-python-lectures/advanced/advanced_numpy/index.rst

 Advanced Numpy
 ==============

-:author: Pauli Virtanen
+**Author**: *Pauli Virtanen*

 Numpy is at the base of Python's scientific stack of tools.
+Its purpose to implement efficient operations on many items in a block of memory.
-Its purpose is simple: implementing efficient operations on many items in a block of memory.
-Understanding how it works in detail helps in making efficient use of its flexibility, taking useful shortcuts, and in building new work based on it.
+Understanding how it works in detail helps in making efficient use of its flexibility, taking useful shortcuts.

-This tutorial aims to cover:
+This section covers:

 - Anatomy of Numpy arrays, and its consequences.
 Tips and tricks.